Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 - COPD & Lung Cancer

-- Doubles your chance for having a heart attack
+- Doubles your chance of having a heart attack

 - Risk of stomach cancer and ulcers